Image for 7 Tips to Help You Thrive as a Trucking Owner-Operator

 One thing that can help is getting a handle on fuel prices.
 The US Department of Energy has a fuel price tracker that you can find here.
 You can also back up your prices by knowing the going rates for specific lanes and any other influencers that may impact your pricing.

-#3: Focus on Fuel-Efficient Drivinga
+#3: Focus on Fuel-Efficient Driving

 There’s a lot of debate among owner-operators about the most efficient way to run a business.
 One frequent topic of discussion is speed.
 Is it more efficient to drive fewer hours at a higher speed, or are you better off with a lower speed?